What are “Leading, Lagging & Coincident Economic Indicators”?

 Workout – which are Leading, Coincident, and Lagging Economic Indicators?

 From the list below, identify whether each of these indicators stated below is a leading, coincident or lagging indicator.
-This data is summary statistics for the US economy.
+This data is summary of statistics for the US economy.
+Download the Excel File for the answer.